NCAR/ccpp-framework/doc/CCPPtechnical/source/CodeManagement.rst

 SCM
 -----------------------

 CCPP developers should use the SCM code and submodules maintained by GMTB in GitHub.
-The ccpp-framework and ccpp-physics repositories are used by the two models, creating a two-way dependency between them (see Section 7.3 for implications on the code review and testing procedure).
+The ccpp-framework and ccpp-physics repositories are used by the two models, creating a two-way dependency between them (see :ref:`committing-changes` for implications on the code review and testing procedure).

 https://github.com/NCAR/gmtb-scm